ogolaSospeter/Smart-Shop/README.md

 - Android Studio or Visual Studio Code for IDE

 **Future Improvements**

-Payment Integration: Add payment gateway integration for seamless transactions.
+-**Payment Integration**: Add payment gateway integration for seamless transactions.
-Social Login: Allow users to log in using social accounts like Google and Facebook.
+-**Social Login**: Allow users to log in using social accounts like Google and Facebook.
-Reviews and Ratings: Enable customers to leave reviews and rate products.
+-**Reviews and Ratings**: Enable customers to leave reviews and rate products.

-Contributing
+**Contributing**
 Contributions are welcome!
 If you have any suggestions or find issues, feel free to open an issue or submit a pull request.

 **Fork the project**

-Create your feature branch (git checkout -b feature/YourFeature) Commit your changes (git commit -m 'Add Your Feature') Push to the branch (git push origin feature/YourFeature) Open a pull request
+-Create your feature branch (git checkout -b feature/YourFeature) -Commit your changes (git commit -m 'Add Your Feature') -Push to the branch (git push origin feature/YourFeature) -Open a pull request